At this moment I have a safe full of nice and expensive rifles and handguns. But…it is a shotgun that sits by the bed.

 With all this in mind, let’s look at the top 5 tactical shotguns on the market today…

-If you want one of the longest serving combat shotguns in your corner the Mossberg 590A1 ($520) is for you.
+If you want one of the longest serving combat and police shotguns, the Mossberg 500 is for you.

 This includes Ghost ring sights, or night sights, fixed or collapsible stocks, and capacities of up to 9 rounds.
 Regardless of the features you choose, you are getting one of the best pump action combat shotguns ever designed.